Friday, 5 June 2015

 The battle sees Cloud plummet to his death; at least as far as the penitent and apparently restored Wind believes.
 Cloud survives of course, though - of course - he has amnesia.

 The two men have their own separate adventures for a while.
 Amnesiac-Cloud falls in with a group of street kid pickpockets and, freed of the terrible memories of his childhood, is actually happy for the first time in his life.
 Wind ... gets drunk a lot and randomly beats people up, really.
 He falls in with a group who are hiding from the martial arts community.
 Most of them want to kill him since he's clearly a master of king fu, but their female leader forbids it.
-She advances several logical reasons for this, but it sure doesn't help that she thinks Wind is kinda dreamy.
+She advances several logical reasons for this, but it sure doesn't hurt that she thinks Wind is kinda dreamy.

 Of course, there are villains in the film, but they spend most of the first half engaged in parallel activities that - while they are ultimately intended to lead to a confrontation with Wind and Cloud - do not directly impinge on the main characters' lives.
 Eventually though they show up, Wind and Cloud are reunited, and there's lots and lots of kung fu fighting.
 Not that this was something the film was short on at any point, to be honest.